emilycogsdill/cookingbythebook/README.md

 * The app itself is, of course, powered by **Flask**.

 * Web forms for data entry and retrieval in the app are powered by **Flask-WTF**.
 Not a family friendly name!
-But a very family friendly feature!
+But a very family friendly package!

 ### how'd you figure all that out, huh